bisgardo/go-natural/README.md

 # Function

-It consists of the single function `Natural` with signature:
+The library contains a single function `Natural` with signature:

 ```
 Natural(left, right string) int